 Traverse the river, and the pools at Rocky Canyon deliver warmth and a beautiful view.
 A small handful of pools built into the canyon have different temperatures to enjoy.
 Either side down the river offers postcard views of the Middle Fork carving its way through Boise National Forest.

 8. Frenchman's Bend Hot Springs, Sawtooth National Forest

 Frenchman's Bend Hot Springs is a popular spot to soak after skiing the nearby Sun Valley Mountain Resort.
 Also referred to as Warfield Hot Springs, these primitive soaking pools are on Warm Creek and just over 10 miles from the main road in Ketchum.
 It's a gravel road to reach the springs, comprised of compacted snow during the winter.

 Temperatures vary at the pool and are adjustable by allowing more or less of the creek to mix with the hot water.
-Users should expect other people at the hot spring when ski conditions are good.
+Users should expect other people in the hot spring when ski conditions are good.
+There's usually still plenty of room to find a seat.
 Early mornings are the best time to get a solitary soak.

 9. Council Mountain Hot Springs, Payette National Forest